 8. Make sure you’ve got the right BBQ tools.

 It’s helpful to have the right tools.
-These will help you make quick work of grilling on the BBQ.
+These will help you make quick work of making your BBQ ideas happen.

 - meat thermometer